gabrevaya/LatentDiffEq.jl/README.md

 pkg> add https://github.com/gabrevaya/LatentDiffEq.jl.git
 ```

-### Tutorial
+### Tutorial (Coming soon!)
 Checkout the Tutorial to get familiar with the base functionalities of this package.
-If you wish to build your own models, follow the following chart detailing the names of the functions associated with the different parts of the package.
+If you wish to build your own models, this is also convered in the Tutorial.
+You can also refer to the following chart detailing the names of the functions associated with the different parts of the package.

 ![LatentDiffEq.jl_framework](./package_framework.png)

 ## References

+Chen, Ricky TQ, et al. "Neural ordinary differential equations." arXiv preprint arXiv:1806.07366 (2018).
 Linial, O., Eytan, D., & Shalit, U. (2020).
 Generative ODE Modeling with Known Unknowns. arXiv preprint [arXiv:2003.10775](https://arxiv.org/abs/2003.10775).